 In general terms, governance can be understood as the authority and responsibility to set appropriate principles and policies for an institution in order to establish the direction of its activities.
 By contrast, management is the authority and responsibility to run the day-to-day operations of an institution in accordance with the principles and policies that have been established by governance.

-In Temerty Medicine, governance is the purview of the Council of the Temerty Faculty of Medicine (commonly referred to as ‘Faculty Council’), while management is the purview of the Dean, Dr. Trevor Young, the Vice Deans and Associate Deans (which together are referred to as the Decanal Team), the CAO, and the Senior Managers.
-Both the governance and management structures work closely with the Faculty’s Departments (via the Chairs), the Extra-Departmental Units (via the Directors), and programs (via the Vice Deans Education).
+In Temerty Medicine, governance is the purview of the Council of the Temerty Faculty of Medicine (commonly referred to as ‘Faculty Council’), while management is the purview of the Dean, the Vice Deans and Associate Deans (which together are referred to as the Decanal Team), the CAO, and the Senior Managers.
+Both the governance and management structures work closely with the Faculty’s Departments (via the Chairs), the Extra-Departmental Units (via the Directors), and programs (via the Vice Dean, Medical Education).

 Faculty Council has a broad membership base, with representation from the student body (undergraduate, graduate and postgraduate), faculty, Chairs, Deans, and administrative staff.
 Faculty Council reports to the University of Toronto Governing Council.